stac47/stac47.github.io/_posts/2018-03-01-understanding-relocation-elf.markdown

 ## Calling a Shared Library Function

-In the previous example, their was a PC-relative relocation for the symbol `doAlmostNothing`.
+In the previous example, there was a PC-relative relocation for the symbol `doAlmostNothing`.
 This was possible because the linker knew where the function was located.